Ford FE engine: Description

 The low-rise intake, designed to fit under a low hoodline, was the first.
 The high-rise intake required a hood bubble for clearance.
 While the low- and medium-rise heads could be used in combination with either low- or medium-rise intakes, the high-rise head required a high-rise intake due to the increased height of the intake port.
 The medium-rise intake port is shorter and wider than the low-rise port.
 The high-rise ports are taller than either the low- or medium-rise ports.
 Low-rise intakes have the carburetor placed relatively low; the air-fuel mix must follow a more convoluted path to the combustion chambers.
 A high-rise intake places the carburetor approximately 6 in higher so the air-fuel mixture has a straighter path.

 The tunnel-port and SOHC heads require their own matching intakes.

-Within the major head groups, there are also differences in combustion chamber designs: small chambers, machined ones, and large ones.
-The size and type of chamber affects the compression ratio, as well as the overall performance characteristics of the engine.
+Within the major head groups, differences also existed in combustion-chamber designs - small chambers, machined ones, and large ones.
+The sizes and types of chambers affect the compression ratio and the overall performance characteristics of the engine.